LittleD3092/My-Vault/C++ Basics/Overloading.md

 }
 ```

-Note that the overloaded operators `+` are not member operators of the class `Money` and therefore do not hvae access to the private members of `Money`.
+Note that the overloaded operators `+` are not member operators of the class `Money` and therefore do not have access to the private members of `Money`.

+The `const` will prevent modification of the object returned.

 # Overloading Unary Operators